-Business Retention: The Gloucester County WDB recognizes the need for the Region to collaborate on proactive business attraction and retention interventions.
+Business Retention: The Region will collaborate on pro-active business attraction and retention interventions.
 The WDB Executive Directors in the region meet monthly, in sessions that include the WDB staff and key on-the-ground persons from the Job Centers.
-The group also interacts regularly through meetings convened by the State Employment and Training Commission (SETC) and LWD, regional economic development gatherings, community events, and shared employer interactions.
+The group also interacts regularly through meetings convened by the State Employment and Training Commission (SETC) and LWD, regional economic development gatherings, community events and shared employer interactions.
 The group is close-knit and collaborates regularly.

 Shared/Consolidated monitoring of training providers and educational service providers will be coordinated within the region.
-The WDBs share a number of training providers in common, and currently, each WDB monitors them through their own internal processes, in some cases, monitoring is more limited due to a lack of resources.
+The WDBs share a number of training providers in common, and currently each WDB monitors them through their own internal processes, and in some cases monitoring is more limited due to lack of resources.
 By building a monitoring team, similar to the regional business service team, the region will develop a shared monitoring calendar and list of those trainers held in common across multiple WDBs.
 One monitoring visit can be conducted during a monitoring period with these entities, generally by the county/WDB in which the trainer or main site is located or that does the majority of work with that trainer.
 The information and monitoring report will be shared across the region and an MOU agreement written that each WDB will accept the monitoring reports conducted by the other WDBs